A Trichotomy for Regular Trail Queries: The Trichotomy

-If $p$ is a trail, then the \emph{summary $S_p$} of $p$ is the sequence obtained from $p$ by replacing, for each long run component $C$ the subsequence $p[\Left_C,\Right_C]$ by the abbreviation $(C,(v,q),p_\mathsf{suff})$, where $v$ is the source node of the edge $\Left_C$, $q$ is the state, $A_L$ is in immediately before reading $\Left_C$, and $p_\mathsf{suff}$ is the suffix of length $K$ of $p[\Left_C,\Right_C]$. \end{definition} We note that the length of a summary is bounded by $O(N^3)$, i.e., a constant that depends on $L$.
+If $p$ is a trail, then the \emph{summary $S_p$} of $p$ is the sequence obtained from $p$ by replacing, for each long run component $C$, the subsequence $p[\Left_C,\Right_C]$ by the abbreviation $(C,(v,q),p_\mathsf{suff})$, where $v$ is the source node of the edge $\Left_C$, $q$ is the state in which $A_L$ is immediately before reading $\Left_C$, and $p_\mathsf{suff}$ is the suffix of length $K$ of $p[\Left_C,\Right_C]$. \end{defi} We note that the length of a summary is always bounded by $O(N^3)$, i.e., a constant that depends on $L$.
 Indeed, $A_L$ has at most $N$ components and, for each of them, we store at most $K+3$ many things (namely, $C, v, q$, and $K$ edges).
-If we were able to guess a candidate for a summary $S$ and replace all abbreviations with matching pairwise edge-disjoint trails that are also disjoint with $S$, we would be able to obtain a trail that matches $L$. \begin{definition} A \emph{candidate summary $S$} is a sequence of the form $S= \alpha_1 \cdots \alpha_m$ with $m\leq N$ where each $\alpha_i$ is either (1) an edge $e \in E$ or (2) an abbreviation $(C,(v,q),e_K \cdots e_1) \in \Abbrv$.
-Furthermore, all components and all edges appearing in $S$ are distinct.
-A path $p$ that is derived from $S$ by replacing each $\alpha_i \in \Abbrv$ by a trail $p_i$ such that $p_i \models \alpha_i$ is called a \emph{completion} of the candidate summary $S$. \end{definition} The following corollary is immediate from the definitions and Lemma~\ref{lem:sameState}, as the lemma ensures that the state after reading $p$ inside a component does not depend on the whole path but only on the labels of the last $K$ edges, which are fixed. \begin{corollary} Let $L$ be a language in \ttract.
+Our goal is to find a summary $S$ and replace all abbreviations with matching pairwise edge-disjoint trails which do not use any other edge in $S$, because this results in a trail that matches $L$.
+However, not every sequence of edges and abbreviations is a summary, because a summary needs to be obtained from a trail.
+So, we will work with candidate summaries instead. \begin{defi} A \emph{candidate summary $S$} is a sequence of the form $S= \alpha_1 \cdots \alpha_m$ with $m\leq N$ where each $\alpha_i$ is either (1) an edge $e \in E$ or (2) an abbreviation $(C,(v,q),e_K \cdots e_1) \in \Abbrv$.
+Furthermore, all components in $S$ are distinct and each edge $e$ occurs at most once.
+A path $p$ that is derived from $S$ by replacing each $\alpha_i \in \Abbrv$ by a trail $p_i$ such that $p_i \models \alpha_i$ is called a \emph{completion} of the candidate summary $S$. \end{defi} The following corollary is immediate from the definitions and Lemma~\ref{lem:sameState}, as the lemma ensures that the state after reading $p$ inside a component does not depend on the whole path but only on the labels of the last $K$ edges, which are fixed. \begin{cor} Let $L$ be a language in \ttract.
 Let $S$ be the summary of a trail $p$ that matches $L$ and let $p'$ be a completion of $S$.
-Then, $p'$ is a path that matches $L$. \end{corollary}
+Then, $p'$ is a path that matches $L$. \end{cor}